Software-Eng-for-Web-Applications-2018/stock-data-feed/README.md

 ### Pip

 #### Linux
-`apt-get install pip`
+`apt-get install pip3`

 #### Windows
-- I recommend using Anaconda for Python 2.7 or Cygwin
+- I recommend using Anaconda for Python 3 or Cygwin
-- Anaconda will have pip already installed
+- Anaconda will have pip3 already installed
-- Cygwin select "pip2.7" binary to install along with "python2.7"
+- Cygwin select "pip3" binary to install along with "python3.5"

 ## Configuration
 - Change the name of "example_config.py" to config.py"